eugenechen0514/netflix-conductor-utilities/README.md

 # netflix-conductor-utilities
+in progress...

 a simple lib for worker of Netflix conductor

 # install

-npm install conductor-nodejs-worker
+npm install netflix-conductor-utilities

-# example

-see `example.js`